Axis Security Development Model

 Risk assessment

-Risk assessment is done by judging if a new product or added/modified feature in existing products increases the risk exposure.
+Risk assessment entails judging whether a new product or added/modified feature in existing products increases risk exposure.
 Note that this also includes data privacy aspects and compliance requirements.
-Examples of changes that have risk impact are new APIs, changes to authorization requirements, new middleware, etc.
+Examples of changes that have a risk impact are new APIs, changes to authorization requirements, and new middleware

 Data privacy